myatktun/myatktun.github.io/_sources/C++.rst

     * identify non-modifying member functions
     * free all resources in the destructor
 * implementation: part of the class that users access only indirectly
+* private and protected members cannot be accessed directly with direct member access operator

 Access Specifiers
 -----------------